AbdulrahmanAlsumaih/Team1/UX/readme.md

 ### `setup.sh` Script

-The `setup.sh` script performs the following:
+The `setup.sh` script performs the following actions:

 - Installs `libglm-dev` for graphics support.
 - Clones the `splatter-image` repository and installs its dependencies.